Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Introduction

-To this end, we propose ASPIRE-EASE to effectively address the aforementioned challenges.
-Firstly, different from existing works, the prior distribution is incorporated within the constraint in our formulation, which can not only leverage the prior distribution more effectively but also achieve guaranteed feasibility for any adversarial distribution within the uncertainty set.
-The prior distribution can be obtained from side information or uniform distribution \cite{qian2019robust}, which is necessary to construct the uncertainty (ambiguity) set and obtain a more robust model~\cite{deng2021distributionally}.
+To this end, we introduce ASPIRE-EASE as a means to effectively tackle the aforementioned challenges.
+Primarily, in contrast to existing methodologies, our formulation integrates the prior distribution into the constraint, which can not only leverage the prior distribution more effectively but also achieve guaranteed feasibility for any adversarial distribution within the uncertainty set.
+The prior distribution can be obtained based on prior knowledge, which is necessary to construct the uncertainty (ambiguity) set and obtain a more robust model.
+For instance, when prior knowledge regarding the importance of each node is available, such as through data quality assessments \cite{tang2024adapted}, the prior distribution can be designed to reflect this importance \cite{qian2019robust}.
+Similarly, if prior knowledge suggests that certain nodes may be malicious, which can be obtained from historical model updates \cite{zhang2022fldetector}, assigning an appropriate prior distribution, e.g., by down-weighting the suspected nodes, can effectively mitigate their impact on the training process \cite{deng2021distributionally}.
+In the absence of any prior knowledge, a uniform prior distribution can be adopted as a default choice \cite{shapiro2023bayesian}.
 Specifically, we formulate the prior distribution informed distributionally robust optimization (PD-DRO) problem as: